Hero background

 Why this matters for the wider payments industry

-As the world moves towards always-on instant payments, banks need to look beyond the rails themselves and toward value-added services like delegated payments.
+As the world moves towards always-on instant payments, banks need to look beyond the schemes (think: Canada’s Real-Time Rail, SEPA Instant in Europe, and FedNow and RTP in the US) toward value-added services.

-For corporate banking, features like UPI Circle offer a clear blueprint.
-Delegated payments can unlock new use cases—especially when higher transaction limits are available from day one.
 For retail banking, delegated payments could help parents, elderly customers, and vulnerable users by making it easier to share access, track spending, and prevent fraud.

 Want to learn more?